euank/static-go-in-docker/README.md

 # LICENSE

-Public Domain; if you absolutely need a license you can use it under the Apache 2.0 License as well.
+Public Domain; if you're in a country that does not respect public domain, you can use it under the Apache 2.0 License.